echoEscape/form-designer/CONTRIBUTING.md

-# Contributing to Form-Designer
+# Contributing to Waypoint

-First off, thank you for considering contributing to **Form-Designer**!
+First off, thank you for considering contributing to **Waypoint**!
 Contributions are what make open-source projects thrive.
 Whether you're reporting a bug, suggesting a new feature, improving documentation, or contributing code, your input is greatly appreciated.

 ## Table of Contents